Quantum-Accelerators/quacc/docs/src/user/quick-start.md

 print(result)
 ```

 Walking through step-by-step, we first defined an `Atoms` object representation of the material we wish to run the calculation on.
-In this example, we have imported the bulk Cu structure from ASE's predefined library of bulk structures, but you could also read in a `.cif` file using the `ase.io.read` function.
+In this example, we have imported the bulk Cu structure from ASE's predefined library of bulk structures (you could also have read in a `.cif` file using the `ase.io.read` function, for instance).

 With the `Atoms` object defined, we then imported a desired recipe and instantiated it.
-In this case, since we want to use `EMT`, we can look in `quacc.recipes.emt` to see all the available recipes.
-We were interested in a static calculation so we imported the `StaticJob` recipe.
+In this case, since we want to use EMT, we can look in `quacc.recipes.emt` to see all the available recipes.
+We are interested in a static calculation so we imported the `static_job` recipe.
 We then instantiated and ran the recipe by passing in the `Atoms` object we defined earlier.

 ## A Simple Calculation with GFN2-xTB

 If molecules are more your thing, let's consider another simple example.
 Here, we want to run a structure relaxation of a water molecule using the semi-empirical quantum mechanics method called [GFN2-xTB](https://doi.org/10.1021/acs.jctc.8b01176).
 This method is conveniently available in [`tblite`](https://github.com/tblite/tblite), which we will use here.
 The demonstration below shows how to run this calculation with Quacc.

-Note that for this example, you will need to install `tblite`, which can be done with `pip install tblite[ase]`, as noted in the "Quantum Chemistry Package Setup" of the installation instructions.
+Note that for this example, you will need to install `tblite`, which can be done with `pip install quacc[tblite]`, as noted in the ["Calculator Setup"](../install/codes.md) of the installation instructions.

 ```python
 from ase.build import molecule